 But Google, Apple, and Samsung also show that 12MP cameras paired with great image processing techniques can deliver very impressive results.
 So don’t automatically assume that higher is better when it comes to megapixels.
 In fact, low-light photo quality can suffer if you cram more megapixels onto a small camera sensor.
 Think of it like having 12 people on a bus versus 12 people in a car.

 TL;DR: Megapixels tend to matter for low-end phones, but less so for high-end devices.
-And companies like Apple and Google tend to rely on software smarts to deliver top-notch photos with their 12MP cameras.
+And companies like Apple and Google usually tend to rely on software smarts to deliver top-notch photos with their 12MP cameras.
 These manufacturers will need to switch to higher resolution cameras in the future if they want to support 8K though.

 What else should you know?